Bharathkumaranumula/SMART-DISPOSAL-MACHINE/README.md

 Integration with smart city waste routing systems

+🤝 Contributions

+We welcome contributions from developers, engineers, and researchers.
+Feel free to fork the repo, open issues, or submit pull requests!

 Detection of hazardous and electronic waste

 Full automation of waste pickup via robotics